snkas/basic-sim/doc/basic_simulation_and_run_folder.md

 Simulator::Destroy();
 ```

 However, it offers a lot of (often needed) experiment functionality out-of-the-box.
 It allows you to read and manage a configuration file.
-It keeps track of time and shows progress.
-It does a two-phase writing in a file called 'finished.txt' ("No" at the start, "Yes" after the run) to be able to verify that the run finished successfully.
-It also supports a way to integrate distributed simulation a bit easier.
+It keeps track of time and shows
+progress.
+It does a two-phase writing in a file called 'finished.txt' ("No" at the start,
+"Yes" after the run) to be able to verify that the run finished successfully.
+It also supports
+a way to integrate distributed simulation a bit easier.

 It encompasses the following files:

+* **BasicSimulation:** `model/core/basic-simulation.cc/h`

-* `model/core/basic-simulation.cc/h` - Basic simulation class
+  Basic simulation class.

+* **Experiment utilities:** `model/core/exp-util.cc/h`

-* `model/core/exp-util.cc/h` - A couple of handy parsing and experiment tools
+  A couple of handy parsing and experiment tools

-Beyond this basic functionality, the basic simulation is very modularized such that you can add only what you want.
-The basic-sim module as a whole is divided into two sub-modules: `core` and `apps`. `core` is the framework, including an improved routing implementation (called 'arbiter routing') and topology management. `apps` is about applications to run -- either inside or outside of this framework.
-One can simply take the apps and use them somewhere else without even having to deal with the framework.
+Beyond this basic functionality, the basic simulation is very modularized such that
+you can add only what you want.
+The basic-sim module as a whole is divided into two
+sub-modules: `core` and `apps`. `core` is the framework, including an improved routing
+implementation (called 'arbiter routing') and topology management. `apps` is about
+applications to run -- either inside or outside of this framework.
+One can simply take
+the apps and use them somewhere else without even having to deal with the framework.

 # Run folder